mmyassin12/rcm_project_final_report/README.md

 ##### A.  Accounts dataset (first activity)

-I started with the Accounts copy activity, which reads delimited files from an on-prem file server and loads them into an Azure storage sink dataset (ds_sink).
+I started with the Accounts copy activity, which reads delimited files from an on-prem file and loads them into an Azure storage sink dataset (ds_sink).

 I kept this as the first step because it has no dependencies and initiates the pipeline flow.